dylanmrowe/EventMaster/README.md

     <li> Follow instructions in the .html file to create your page.
   </ul>

-Note: The samplepage.html file requires the .css files in the css folder to function properly.
-Make sure you have that folder in the same directory as your samplepage.html.
+Note: The samplepage.html file requires the files in the 'css' folder and 'images' folder to function properly.
+      Make sure you have those in the same directory as your page.